Summer School Terms and conditions

 4) Balance payment

-4.1 The sum of 100% of any monies owed to the School (which shall be the total amount of the Full Fee less any Reservation Fee paid in accordance with Clause 3) shall be paid without off-set or deduction of any kind to the School, 28 days after receipt of the Acceptance Letter and no later than June 1st in the relevant year of enrolment.
+4.1 The sum of 100% of any monies owed to the School (which shall be the total amount of the Full Fee less any Reservation Fee paid in accordance with Clause 3) shall be paid without off-set or deduction of any kind to the School, 28 days after receipt of the Acceptance Letter.

 4.2 If any amount remains unpaid after its due date, the Student shall pay without off-set or deduction of any kind to the School, in addition, interest thereon at 2 percent compounded and added to the balance of any amounts outstanding per calendar month (or part thereof) from the due date until the date of payment (irrespective of whether the date of payment is before or after any judgment or award in respect of the same) without prejudice to any other rights or remedies of the School.